vinculuzX/vuttr/README.md

 ```
 npm run api
 ```
+## Run Project Aplication

+Tips: Will be better run the API first than project.

 ### Compiles and hot-reloads for development
 Run the project needs to exec command bellow:

-Tips: Will be better run the API first than project.

 ```
 npm run serve